North Pole Cruise On A Luxury Icebreaker

 To find out more please see our guide How Much Does A North Pole Cruise Cost?

-A cruise to the North Pole is 17 – 20 days, depending on your chosen itinerary.
+A North Pole cruise is 17 – 20 days, depending on the itinerary.

-The Trans-Arctic expedition sailing from Nome to Longyearbyen takes 21 days with 20 nights on the ship.
+The Transarctic expedition from Nome to Longyearbyen is 21 days with 20 nights on the ship.

-During the 24 hours of daylight between April and mid-August, you will not see the Northern Lights as they are only visible during the dark hours.
-For the best chances of seeing the Northern Lights, we recommend a trip in September when the darkness sets in.
+You won’t see the Northern Lights during the 24 hours of daylight between April and mid-August, as they are only visible during the dark hours.
+For the best chance to see the Northern Lights, we recommend a trip in September when the darkness sets in.

-Each North Pole Cruise includes accommodation in well-appointed cabins, meals, expert guides, guest lecturers outlined in the itinerary, Zodiac cruises and excursions, and specified charter flights.
+A North Pole Cruise includes accommodation in comfortable cabins, meals, expert guides, guest lecturers as per itinerary, Zodiac cruises and excursions and specified charter flights.

-Please check the tour page of your chosen itinerary to see a complete list of inclusions.
+Check the tour page of your chosen itinerary for full inclusions.

-We understand that financial security is paramount for our clients, which is why all bookings made with North Pole Cruises include 100% financial protection, and we include supplier failure insurance free of charge for extra peace of mind.
-This ensures you have the very best protection on your booking.
+Financial security is key for our clients, so all bookings with North Pole Cruises come with 100% financial protection.
+We also include supplier failure insurance free of charge for extra peace of mind, so you have the best possible protection on your booking.

-When booking for your chosen itinerary, the payment options will be quoted.
+When you book your chosen itinerary, the payment options will be quoted.

-Typical payment terms are a 25% deposit when booking to reserve your cabin and the final balance payable 90 days before departure.
+Typical payment terms are a 30% deposit when booking to secure your cabin and a balance due 90 days before departure.

-Kayaking, hiking or snowshoeing, and polar plunge are offered on selected North Pole cruises and are subject to availability and weather conditions.
-Please check with us during the booking process to check the availability of additional activities.
+Kayaking, hiking or snowshoeing, and polar plunge are available on some North Pole cruises, but they are subject to availability and weather conditions.
+Please check with us during booking to see what activities are available.

-During this time, the Arctic experiences 24-hour daylight, known as the “Midnight Sun.”
-This means the sun does not set for several weeks, creating an otherworldly experience.
+During this time, the Arctic has 24 hours of daylight, known as the “Midnight Sun”.”
+The sun doesn’t set for several weeks.

 Temperature: